-First thing’s first: a better understanding of this new wave approach to meditation.
-In sum, mindfulness is retuning your mind to focus on the present moment.
-To become aware of everything happening right now, instead of anxiety-provoking happenings of the past or future.
-Believe it or not, this practice is intuitive, but because we’re always hustling on one hand or ruminating on the other, we have to switch to a manual gear and take it upon ourselves to readjust our minds accordingly.
+Mindfulness is all about retuning your mind to focus on the present moment.
+It’s becoming aware of everything happening right now, instead of anxiety-provoking thoughts about the past or the future.
+Believe it or not, this practice is intuitive, but because we’re always hustling or ruminating (or both), we have to switch to a manual gear and take it upon ourselves to readjust our minds accordingly.

 4 Helpful Practices Rooted in Mindfulness

+- Move your body.
 And finally, simply move your body.
+Fortunately, our current circumstances do not prevent us from spending time outside or exercising.
+So, get out there and get moving.
 “Sometimes unexpected life circumstances can leave you paralyzed.
 Coming back into your body by walking, stretching, or practicing some yoga can send your body the message that you are not stuck in this place,” she explains.
 This open-ended practice allows you to truly stay in control.

 We hope mindfulness and practices rooted in mindfulness will help you to find your calm right now.
 We know it isn’t easy—all we can do is our best right now.
 And that’s okay.